NaturalGIS/mapping_ecosystem_services/README.md

 10) "**Target land use classes**": user populated (by drag and drop from the **Land use classes** list) list of land use classes representing patches of agricultural habitats.

 11) "**Source land use classes and values**": user populated (by drag and drop from the **Land use classes** list) list of land use classes representing patches of natural or semi-natural habitat.
 To each class in this list a **value** must be defined (interger or decimal number).

+## Scripts description and usage

+### description

+The scripts are found here: https://github.com/NaturalGIS/mapping_ecosystem_services/tree/master/analysis_scripts along with a Geopackage (GPKG) datasource containing sample data.

+**init_postgis_database_linux.sh**: this script is meant to install and configure all the needed dependencies on a Ubuntu 18.04 (or derivate Linux distribution) machine: PostgreSQL/PostGIS and gdal-bin.
+This scripts also allows to create a database and a database user that can be used for the analysis of the data.
+It is not required to tun this script if the computer being used has already a PostgreSQL/PostGIS installation and given that a database/database user (with write permissions) are already created and available to be used.

+**analyize_data_linux.sh**: this the script used to analyze the data.
+It guides the user to a series of interactive questions (connection parameters to the database, analysis parameters, location of the input datasource, etc.) then it runs the analysis.
+The results are outputted as layers/tables inside the database and also as a Geopackage (GPKG) datasource.

+**analyize_data_batch_linux.sh**: it is a version of "analyize_data_linux.sh" made to batch process a folder with >1 Geopckage (GPKG) dataources in it.

+### data preparation and usage

 ## Sample data